YYuX-1145/Srt-AI-Voice-Assistant/docs/en_US/help.md

 * **IV.** Select a speaker from the dropdown, check corresponding subtitles, then click ✅ to apply.
 Speaker info will appear in Column 4.

-* **V.** The last selected speaker becomes the default speaker (applies to unassigned subtitles in multi-speaker projects).
+* **V.** The last assigned speaker becomes the default speaker (applies to unassigned subtitles in multi-speaker projects).

 * **VI.** Click Generate Multi-Speaker Dubbing to start generation.
 * ⚠️ If you are using and creating GSV speakers in a different language, the GSV speakers will not work properly.